nachoal/cursor-workshop/README.md

-# LLMs for the Working Programmer
+# Tips for Al Augmented web dev with cursor

 ## Workshop Details